mackennayount/Yount-BMMB/HW3/hw3-lec06/HW3-Lec06.md

 # Visualize the GFF file of your choice

 I chose to visualize *Listeria monocytogenes* EGD-e and I got the file from NCBI.
-Then, I loaded the greference enome into IGF as well as the  annotations.
+Then, I loaded the greference enome into IGV as well as the  annotations.
 After that, I needed to separate just the genes into a new file and do the same with coding sequence regions.

 ```bash
 datasets download genome accession GCF_000196035.1 --include gff3,rna,cds,protein,genome,seq-report